Tips & Tricks

 Command Variables

-%ID | Client ID |
+Client ID |

-%N | Nickname |
+Nickname |

 GSettings

 Haguichi stores your preferences (nickname, commands, etc) using GSettings.
 Most values can be controlled from the preferences dialog or other user interface elements.
-However, there are some advanced values that can only be changed using dconf Editor or via gsettings command.
+However, there are some advanced values that can only be changed using Dconf Editor or via gsettings command.

-Affraid of Google following your each and every virtual footstep?
+Afraid of Google following your each and every virtual footstep?
 Living behind the great firewall of China?
 Know a faster (yet reliable) server to ping?
 No problem, changing these addresses is easier than ever!

 For example, to change the default IP value of 8.8.8.8 (Google DNS) to 208.67.222.222 (OpenDNS):